WELCOME TO THE XXXVII PÄRNU FILM FESTIVAL!

 NATIONAL DOCUMENTARY COMPETITION:

-All decisions made by the festival management and the jury are final.
-The entry and participation of documentaries implies acceptance of the festival regulations.
+All decisions made by the festival team and juries are final.

-All materials, as well as correspondence, should be addressed to Pärnu Film Festival, Esplanaadi St. 10, Pärnu 80010, Estonia.
+All materials, as well as correspondence, should be addressed to the Pärnu Film Festival Rüütli St 40a, Pärnu 80010, Estonia.

 Other contacts of the festival: